-This winter, 2023, we will offer three 6-week online courses (see descriptions below).
-These courses will run from January 23 through March 6, 2023.
+This summer, 2023, we will offer three 6-week online courses (see descriptions below).
+These courses will run from June 11 through July 23, 2023.
 All courses will be taught by graduates of the Iowa Writers' Workshop.
 The online courses will require approximately 3-4 hours of engagement per week, which will include writing assignments, reading assigned materials, critiquing classmates’ writing, and participating in online discussions.

-These online courses are primarily asynchronous, meaning that students can complete the assignments and post in the discussion forums on their own schedules in their free time.
+These online courses are asynchronous, meaning that students can complete the assignments and post in the discussion forums on their own schedules in their free time.
 It is important to note that even though students will be able to do the assignments on their own schedules, at any hour of the day or night, they will have to meet weekly deadlines.
-There may be some live classes only if all students in the class are able to attend.
-Because students who take these courses live all over the world, in many different time zones, and have complex daily schedules, live classes are not always possible.

 Please note that we do not offer these courses for college credit.
 Students who complete the course with a passing grade will receive a Letter of Completion from the Iowa Young Writers' Studio.
 Students will also be able to download a pdf of their final letter grade at the end of the course.

-PLEASE NOTE: If your application is accepted but the section of the course you applied for has filled you may be offered a section with a different (but equally awesome!) instructor.
+If your application is accepted but the section of the course you applied for has filled, you may be offered a section with a different (but equally awesome!) instructor.